ireneo-cobarjr/jay-cob-wp-theme/README.md

 `npm install`
 4. Open gulpfile.js located on the root directory of jay-cob-wp-theme folder and go to Section B. Change the variable `localsite` to match the local web address of your locally installed WordPress.
 `localsite = 'http://yourWordPress';`
-5. Run the task runner on the terminal:
+5. Run the task runner on the terminal for development:
-`gulp`
+`npm run dev`
+6. To build the theme, run the code below.
+The theme file is on the dist folder ready to be installed:
+`npm run build`

 gulp is using browser-sync.
-So any changes on files at `src/` will reload the browser.
+So any changes on files at `src/` or any `*.php` files will reload the browser.
 * * *

 ### Libraries Used